 Castiel: [while watching porn] That's very complexDean Winchester: M-hmCastiel: If the pizza man truly loves this babysitter, why does he keep slapping her rear? [pauses] Perhaps she's done something wrong...

-- Richard in Looking for Group overhears Cale and Benny going at it and calls out encouragement, thinking he is torturing her.
+- Looking for Group: Richard in overhears Cale and Benny going at it and calls out encouragement, thinking he is torturing her.

 - Somewhat surprisingly, Norman the Anarchist from S.S.D.D.
 He seems to understand virtually everything else related to it, including pregnancy, but somehow manages to just not get it.
 Picture this: Richard's girlfriend, Anne, is visiting, and the two have withdrawn to their chambers for a while.
 Then Richard shows up in the living-room, naked except for a collar, and asks if he can borrow Norman's police-baton (why does Norman own a police-baton?
 Because his cattle-prod sometimes runs out of batteries, that's why.)
 Norman agrees with a shrug, and then muses "I wonder what he needed it for..." to a disbelieving Kingston.
 He also at one point wonders about how Richard's gotten more mature since meeting Anne, thinking "I dunno what they were doing when he went to study with her, but he always had the weirdest smile when he came back..."